talveller/POCOX3Pro-Linux-Guides/distros/ubuntu.md

 PARTLABEL=esp /boot vfat umask=0077 0 1
 PARTLABEL=logfs /simpleinit vfat umask=0077 0 1" | sudo tee /etc/fstab
 ```
+note: press shift enter if you are using scrcpy in the phone i dont know

 ### Getting the panel model
 POCO X3 Pro has 2 panels, One is called Huaxing and one is called Tianma; You need to know which one you have, Picking the definitions of the other panel may be catastrophic and may cause permanent damage!!!!!